javalc6/stringdiff2/README.md

 ![html fragment in a browser](diff_html_rendering.png)

 # Credits
-The longest common subsequence algorithm is credited to https://rosettacode.org/wiki/Longest_common_subsequence#Java
+The longest common subsequence Hirschberg algorithm is credited to https://commons.apache.org/proper/commons-text/index.html

 # Caveat
 This algorithm has O(n * m) complexity.
-In case of very long strings it is very slow and may run out of memory.
+In case of very long strings it is very slow.